Hypnosis is a naturally occurring human state. It’s experienced in the following life situations:

 LORI GREENLEAF, PhD, MFT

-practices psychotherapy in Albany CA, using art therapy, hypnosis, and EMDR.
+Lori practices psychotherapy in Albany CA and Marin County, using art therapy, hypnosis, and EMDR.
 She works with adults, adolescents, and children, emphasizing communication and self expression in the resolution of problems.
-Lori has given art therapy and creative expression workshops in America and Europe.
-She can be reached at 510 464 1140.
+She has given art therapy and creative expression workshops in America and Europe.
+Lori can be reached at 510 464 1140.

 LORI GREENLEAF, PH.D, MFT